-- Define and document what you do today.
-That's probably 80% of what you need. - Start documenting all actions.
-This can be simple meeting minutes. - Ensure the person running the evidence gathering has all the business touch points they need and that everyone in the business knows to assist. - Security and Privacy are everyone's responsibility, not just one person or team
+Define and document what you do today.
+That's probably 80% of what you need.
+Start documenting all actions.
+This can be simple meeting minutes.
+Ensure the person running the evidence gathering has all the business touch points they need and that everyone in the business knows to assist.
+Security and Privacy are everyone's responsibility, not just one person or team.

-Working with AssuranceLab who can guide you through what good looks like really helped us when we had questions or were unsure about something.
+Working with AssuranceLab who can guide you through what good looks like really helped us when we something.